|

 kruskal_minimum_spanning_tree | () | std::vector<std::pair<NodeID, NodeID>> | Returns MST edges as pairs. | auto mst = G.kruskal_minimum_spanning_tree(); |

-prim_minimum_spanning_tree | (root) | std::map<NodeID, NodeID> | Returns a node -> parent map rooted at root. | auto p = G.prim_minimum_spanning_tree(0); |
+prim_minimum_spanning_tree | (root) | std::map<NodeID, NodeID> | Returns a node -> parent map rooted at root; the root maps to itself and should be skipped when treating entries as edges. | auto p = G.prim_minimum_spanning_tree(0); |

 minimum_spanning_tree | () | std::vector<std::pair<NodeID, NodeID>> | Thin default wrapper delegating to Kruskal. | auto mst = G.minimum_spanning_tree(); |

-minimum_spanning_tree | (root) | std::map<NodeID, NodeID> | Thin rooted wrapper delegating to Prim. | auto p = G.minimum_spanning_tree(0); |
+minimum_spanning_tree | (root) | std::map<NodeID, NodeID> | Thin rooted wrapper delegating to Prim, including the same root self-entry. | auto p = G.minimum_spanning_tree(0); |

 The flow/cost wrappers follow the same rule: